Freedom of information

 Melbourne VIC 3001

 For more information go to the Freedom of Information Commissioner website.

 The Freedom of Information Act 1982 provides the community with a right to access information (unless categorised as exempt) in the possession of the Government of Victoria and other bodies constituted under the law of Victoria.

-For more information about the Act, go to the Department of Justice's Freedom of Information website.
+For more information about the Act, go to the Freedom of Information website.